Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Poland to Reykjavik (Keflavik)

-From Warsaw, you can fly non-stop with Play or Wizz Air.
+From Gdańsk and Katowice, you can fly with Wizz Air.

 Flights from Portugal to Reykjavik (Keflavik)